 How does Captain America know that Spider-Man has really left Iron Man's side, that he's not a spy?
 Because Spider-Man is a very bad liar, and he would notice it if he lied to him.

-Breaking the Fellowship: The Fantastic Four Four verged into this, with their own domestic civil war.
-Reed Richards fully supports the act, he's the big brain of it second to Stark; but the Thing opposes it and left the country, Johnny Storm is in the hospital, and Sue is so against it that she break up with Reed.
+Breaking the Fellowship: The Fantastic Four verged into this with their own domestic civil war.
+Reed Richards fully supports the act and is the big brain of it second to Stark, but the Thing opposes it and left the country, Johnny Storm is in the hospital, and Sue is so against it that she breaks up with Reed.

 But for Me, It Was Tuesday: After revealing his identity, all the enemies of Spider-Man who have ever been began to attack him.
 And one of them...